pauleveritt/git_tips/my_site.md

 Lots of good tips.
 Especially, for Git and VCS videos.

-And lots of extra paragraphs.
+And lots of extra paragraphs and sections..
 Maybe a lot of ponies.
 And lots of unicorns.
 Stay for the though-leader insight.